6abr/Subway-surf/README.md

 **If you want to get everything:**
 1. Download Subway Surfers and File manager+
 2. Open File manager+ and give to app the permissions to make the app work correctly
-3. Basically you just have to go in the MAX folder in this repo and just copy whats in the in the files and go to Android/data/com.kiloo.subwaysurf/files/profile in File manager+ and paste it in the files (filenames = subway surf file names)
+3. Basically you just have to go in the MAX folder in this repo and just copy whats in the in the files and go to Android/data/com.kiloo.subwaysurf/files/profile in File manager+ and paste it in the game files (file names = subway surf file names)

 Ignore =